Carmakers To White House: Work With California On Rules For Greenhouse Gases

 Seventeen of the world's largest automakers have asked the White House and the state of California to restart talks and come up with one set of greenhouse gas standards for cars.

-The Trump Administration has been pushing to roll back regulations, while California has been holding tight to its tougher rules for auto emissions.
+The Trump administration has been pushing to roll back regulations, while California has been holding tight to its tougher rules for auto emissions.
 The carmakers, meanwhile, call for "common sense compromise."

-The companies — including Ford, GM, Toyota, Honda and Volkswagen — sent a letter to the Trump administration emphasizing that auto industry jobs are at stake.
+The companies — including Ford, General Motors, Toyota, Honda and Volkswagen — sent a letter to the Trump administration emphasizing that auto industry jobs are at stake.

 Meanwhile, they sent a letter to California Gov. Gavin Newsom, arguing that a single nationwide standard would reduce emissions more effectively than a divided one.

-The dispute between the Trump Administration and California has been simmering for more than two years.
+The dispute between the Trump administration and California has been simmering for more than two years.

-During the Obama Administration regulators tightened up federal emissions standards.
+During the Obama administration, regulators tightened federal emissions standards.
 The standards would get stricter over time, requiring automakers to achieve an average fuel efficiency of at least 54.5 miles per gallon across their fleet of cars by 2025

-But when President Trump took office, he froze the new rules at current rates, requiring carmakers to hit a fleet average of 37 miles to the gallon, as part of a broader plan
+But when President Trump took office, he froze the new rules at current rates, requiring carmakers to hit a fleet average of 37 mpg as part of a broader plan to roll back regulation on industrial companies.

 At the same time, California has been committed to reducing greenhouse gas emissions.
 And unique among the states, it has the power to set its own standards for vehicle emissions — an authority it has used to push for stricter environmental regulations.

-The Trump administration has announced its intention to not only relax the nationwide rules, but block California from enforcing its stricter standards.
+The Trump administration has announced its intention to not only relax the nationwide rules, but to block California from enforcing its stricter standards.
 California has gone to court to defend its laws.

 In their letters, the carmakers urge both sides to find a middle ground.